Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Computed tomography (CT) is a test that combines X-rays with computer processing technology.
+A CT (computed tomography) scan is an imaging test.
+It combines X-rays with computer technology.
 A CT scanner rotates X-ray beams through the body part being tested.
 A computer then uses the X-rays to create images.
-The results may show problems with soft tissue (such as muscles), organs (such as lungs), or bones.
+CT images are more detailed than a regular X-ray.
+A CT scan can be used for any part of the body, such as bones, muscles, fat, and organs.
 The scan may take only a few minutes.
 But the entire test lasts about 60 to 90 minutes.